B. V. Shah

-Babubhai V. Shah (born 6 February 1935), professor of statistics, was a chief scientist at Research Triangle Institute (RTI) from 1966 till he retired in 2003.
+Babubhai V. Shah (born 6 February 1935) is an Indian professor of statistics.
+He was a chief scientist at Research Triangle Institute (RTI) from 1966 till he retired in 2003.
 He held several positions with RTI and Research Triangle Park for over four decades.
-B. V. Shah was responsible for the development of the SUDAAN software; to recognize his contributions, RTI has dedicated the current release of SUDAAN (9.0) to B. V. Shah.
-During that time, he was also part of the academia of biostatistics department, University of North Carolina at Chapel Hill, N.C.
+B. V. Shah was responsible for the development of the SUDAAN software; to recognise his contributions, RTI has dedicated the current release of SUDAAN (9.0) to B. V. Shah.
+During that time, he was also part of the academia of biostatistics department, University of North Carolina at Chapel Hill in the United States.

 Shah received his Ph.D. in statistics from University of Mumbai in 1960 under the guidance of professor M. C. Chakrabarti.